-West Valley police hopped a plane to Minneapolis, Minn. in October of 2011.
+West Valley police hopped a plane to Minneapolis, Minnesota in October of 2011.
 They were interested in speaking with Josh Powell’s youngest brother, Michael, about his car.

-Weeks earlier, detectives had located and seized Michael’s 1997 Ford Taurus from Lindell Auto, a salvage yard in Pendleton, Ore.
+Weeks earlier, detectives had located and seized Michael’s 1997 Ford Taurus from Lindell Auto, a salvage yard in Pendleton, Oregon.
 Michael had sold the car there for $100 on Dec.
-23, 2009, just two weeks after the disappearance of Michael’s sister-in-law, Susan Powell.
+23, 2009, just two weeks after the disappearance of Michael’s sister-in-law, Susan Cox Powell.

-At the time, Michael was living in Minneapolis.
-He worked at the University of Minnesota and was also studying cognitive science there.
+At the time, Michael Powell was living in Minneapolis.
+He worked at the University of Minnesota and was also pursuing a PhD in cognitive science there.

 The detective and lieutenant who traveled to meet Michael did not warn him that they were coming.
 During their ambush interview, the police asked Michael about his scrapped car and if it had been involved in transporting Susan’s body.

-Retired detective Ellis Maxwell, who was the lead detective on the Powell case, said Michael refused to talk.
+Retired detective Ellis Maxwell, who was the lead detective on the Powell case, told the Cold podcast Michael Powell refused to talk.

 “He wouldn’t answer any questions and he straight told them, like, even if he thought that his brother was involved he wouldn’t tell us anything,” Ellis said.

 Katie Nelson, one of the partners and co-owners of Apollo Mapping, responded to Michael’s message by email a few hours later.
-She said Apollo’s most recent image of the Pendleton, Ore. area dated back to August 2011.
-She asked if he would like to purchase that image.
+She said Apollo’s most recent image of the Pendleton, Oregon area dated back to August 2011.
+She asked if he would like to purchase that satellite image.

-“When he contacted me I just thought he was just a normal guy,” Katie told Cold.
+“When he contacted me I just thought he was just a normal guy,” Katie told Cold of the Michael Powell satellite image request.
 “There was nothing weird about our interaction.”

 University of Minnesota

-On March 6, 2012, U.S. District Court Judge Samuel Alba signed a search warrant authorizing police access to Michael Powell’s digital data at the university.
-That included all emails sent and received from his university account since Aug.
-16, 2011.
+On March 6, 2012, U.S. District Court Judge Samuel Alba had signed a search warrant authorizing police access to Michael Powell’s digital data at the university.
+That included all emails sent and received from his university account since August 16, 2011.

 By that point, Josh Powell had been dead for a month, having killed himself and his two sons by setting fire to his rented home in Graham, Wash.
-Police suspected that Josh might have shared information about Susan’s disappearance with Michael, or possibly even enlisted his help with her presumed murder.
+Police suspected Josh might have shared information about Susan Powell’s disappearance with Michael, or possibly even enlisted his help with her presumed murder.

-The university provided that information to police.
-While reviewing Michael’s internet sessions, detectives discovered the communication between Michael and Apollo Mapping.
+The university provided Michael’s digital information to police.
+While reviewing the internet sessions, police discovered the communication between Apollo Mapping and Michael Powell.

 “You pay a lot for the security of knowing that people don’t know your secret.”Katie Nelson

-Detectives had also obtained AAA records that showed Michael’s car actually broke down in Baker City, Ore., not Pendleton.
-Michael and his younger sister, Alina Powell, had insisted that AAA having the Taurus towed all the way to Pendleton, bypassing several auto shops in Baker City and La Grande, Ore.
+Detectives had also obtained AAA records that showed Michael’s car actually broke down in Baker City, Oregon, not Pendleton.
+Michael and his younger sister, Alina Powell, had insisted that AAA two the Taurus all the way to Pendleton, bypassing several auto shops in Baker City and La Grande, Oregon.